-Garrett-Evangelical Theological Seminary continuously implements emerging technologies to reach out to as many people as possible and to prepare spiritual leaders in every stage of their lives and ministries.
+Garrett-Evangelical Theological Seminary continuously implements emerging technologies to welcome as many learners as possible and to prepare digitally-literate spiritual leaders for diverse ministries.
 While we honor the traditional methods of instruction and rich heritage of academia we also embrace non-traditional methods such as online learning and hybrid classes.